New York Medicaid Definition

 What Defines “Income”

-For married couples with just one spouse applying for nursing home Medicaid or a Medicaid waiver, a portion of the applicant’s income can be transferred to the non-applicant spouse (also referred to as the community spouse or the healthy spouse).
-As of 2018, up to $3,090 / month can be transferred to the community spouse.
-If the healthy spouse has monthly income of their own, the applicant spouse can only transfer an amount that brings the community spouse’s monthly income to $3,090.
+For married couples with just one spouse applying for nursing home Medicaid or a Medicaid waiver, a portion of the applicant’s income can be transferred to the non-applicant spouse (also referred to as the community spouse, the well spouse, or the healthy spouse).
+As of 2019, up to $3,160.50 / month can be transferred to the community spouse.
+If the healthy spouse has monthly income of his or her own, the applicant spouse can only transfer an amount that brings the community spouse’s monthly income to $3,160.50.
 This is called the Monthly Maintenance Needs Allowance (MMNA) and is intended to prevent spousal impoverishment.

 What Defines “Assets”